Shakshouka: Etymology

 Shakshuka is a word for "mixture" in Algerian Arabic, and "mixed" in Tunisian Arabic.
 The Oxford English Dictionary describes the English version of the word as being borrowed from more than one origin: an onomatopoeic Maghribi Arabic word, related to the verb shakshaka meaning "to bubble, to sizzle, to be mixed up, to be beaten together", and the French word Chakchouka, which was borrowed into English in the nineteenth century, and which itself had been borrowed into French from Algerian Arabic.

 History

 Gil Marks, while noting some similarities with the Ottoman dish menemen, suggests that shakshouka evolved from şakşuka which spread to the Maghreb through the influence of the Ottoman Empire.
 Anthony Buccini noted similarities between a wider range of vegetable stews.
 He and Noam Sienna conclude that both shakshouka and menemen, among other dishes like piperade and ratatouille, are members of a wider family of vegetable stews of common ancestry appearing throughout the western Mediterranean.

 The migration of Maghrebi Jews in the 1950s brought the dish to Israel, where it was subsequently widely adopted.
-The dish was not previously present in Palestinian or Levantine cuisine.
+The dish was not previously associated with Palestinian or Levantine cuisine.
 Shakshouka began appearing in Israeli restaurants in the 1990s.